What you will get from this article:

 Business identity #3: Entrepreneur

 The baseline?
 Entrepreneurs embrace risk and know that loss is just part of the game.
 Their vision is to build, scale and sell companies in ways that often accrue enormous wealth over time.
 And not just once – over and over and over.

 An Entrepreneur’s mantra: “I live for risk and I create value.”

 Your true nature and reaction to stress

-One way to understand someone’s true nature is to see them under stress.
-Entrepreneurs will take bigger risks, try to make more money, do something more.
+One way to understand someone’s true nature, and ultimately their business identity, is to see how they react under stress.
+Entrepreneurs will take bigger risks, try to make more money and do something more as a means to find a solution.
 Managers will attempt to even better manage the resources they have at hand.
-Artists try to create a better product or service and then run with that, even if they’d be better letting it go.
+Artists try to create a better product or service and then run with that, even if they’d be better off letting it go.

 Finding good employees: Make the right mix, reap the rewards